 There is a fairly addictive idea, which we get from reading Matthew 24:14.

-Matthew 24 is a long litany of the "signs of the times."
-This list is compared to "birth pangs," so many have concluded that (like birth pains), the more intense and the more frequent the signs, the closer we are to the end of days.
+Matthew 24 is all the signs of the end.
+There’s a long litany that are called “birth pangs,” so many have concluded that (like birth pains), the more intense and the more frequent the signs, the closer we are to the end of days.

-Second, it could go so far as to imply we "control Jesus."
+Second, it could go so far as to imply we “control Jesus.”
 We determine, not God, when Jesus will come back.
-That is very, very bad theology.
+Very, very bad theology.

-Third, it could imply we could keep Jesus from returning.
-I know we think no one would want to do that.
+Third, it could imply that we could keep Jesus from returning.
+Yes, I know, you think no one would want to do that.
 But I suggest the theoretical possibility alone is enough to disprove the interpretation.

-Clearly, the verse links the "the Gospel in all the world" with Jesus' return.
+Clearly, the verse links the two things.
 In this sense, it is both prophecy and promise (and many disagree about the specific interpretation of the verse).
 But while it can be hopeful inspiration to us, it should never be taken to be some kind of control over history.

 We don’t work to finish the Great Commission in order to bring Jesus back.
 We don’t have any power over that.

 We work to finish the task because he gave it to us, and because we love him, we want to obey him.
 That’s it.
 That’s all.